 InterContinental BUCKHEAD ATLANTA

-This Atlanta luxury hotel is the perfect city retreat in the heart of Buckheads thriving business and shopping districts.
-Art Smith, our award-winning chef, brings the finest, freshest local ingredients to the table at Southern Art and Bourbon Bar while spa treatments in poolside cabanas offer a unique sense of relaxation.
-Nearby attractions include the CNN Studio Tour and Georgia Aquarium.
-From the lavish lobby to its premier location, this Atlanta luxury hotel defines city style.
+This Atlanta luxury hotel is the perfect city retreat in the heart of Buckhead, Atlanta's thriving business and shopping district.
+Art Smith, the hotel's award winning chef, brings the freshest local ingredients to the table at Southern Art and Bourbon Bar, while treatments from the all organic SPA InterContinental offer a unique sense of relaxation.
+From the tastefully refined lobby to its premier location, this award winning luxury hotel defines city style.

 Air conditioning individually controlled in room

 Electrical adaptors available

 High speed internet access for laptop in public areas